codeforsanjose/citysourced-api-simulator/_Docs/log_james.md

 * Added to Report_Type based on City Sourced API.
 * Removed all the individual fields from requests.Response_Type, and changed request.response.go to use the Report_Type struct.
 * Saved to GIT.
+* Separated the data from the config file.
+So now there is:
+	* config.json
+	* data.json
+* Test OK.
+* Saved to GIT.

 [2015.10.30 - Fri]